PavlosMpasoukeas/Traineeships/README.md

 # Traineeships
-Internship Management System
+🎓 Traineeship Selection System

-Control who is eligible for internship and manage student data
+Complete and functional system for internship eligibility, evaluation, and student management.

 📌 Description

-This project allows the management and control of who can participate in an internship (praktiki) and who is not eligible.
+This project is a fully functional system designed to manage and evaluate students for university internships (πρακτική άσκηση).
+It provides automated processes that determine:

+Which students are eligible for internship

+How each student is evaluated and graded

+Which criteria affect acceptance or rejection

+How student data is stored and processed

-It uses SQL databases to store and process all related data and runs locally on localhost:8080.
+The application uses SQL databases for secure storage and retrieves all necessary data dynamically.
+It runs locally on localhost:8080.

-⚙️ Features
+⭐ Key Features

-Check internship eligibility
+✔ Internship Eligibility

+The system analyzes student information and academic performance in order to decide whether a student qualifies for internship.

+✔ Student Evaluation / Grading

+A scoring mechanism allows the system to compute a student's grade or eligibility score based on selected criteria (e.g., GPA, completed courses, requirements).

+✔ User & Data Management

-Store and manage student information
+Add, edit, and review student profiles

+Track academic progress

-Use SQL database for persistence
+Store data safely in a SQL database

-Local deployment on port 8080

-Simple and clean UI (if applicable)

-🗄 Database

-SQL-based storage

-Local server connection

-Tables for users/students/criteria (add more details if needed)

-🚀 How to Run

-Clone the repository

-Start the local backend

-Open the app at:
+✔ Fully functional backend with SQL

+Uses relational database tables

+Supports queries for selection, updates, filtering

+Runs on local database environment